MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **oem_preinstall** - Tells us if our app was pre-installed on the device (this applies to Samsung devices only)

+- **pinned_tabs** - Tells us the tabs user has chosen to pin to navigation bar, and their order.

 - **supported_abis** - Tells us what kind of application binary interfaces (ABIs) are supported by the device platform to help us detect issues related to this setting

 - **switch_access** - Tells us if the user has turned on the setting for Switch Access on their device to help us detect issues related to this setting